 — Anthony Chiang (@Anthony_Chiang) January 15, 2025

-UD said, “I will say this, guys, there’s one thing that we do say.
+“I will say this, guys, there’s one thing that we do say.
 You’re either in or you’re out and there’s no in-between.
-That’s what I’m going to say and I’m going to leave it at that.”
-A similar comment was made by another Heat legend, Dwyane Wade, who also spoke on why it’s important to be completely dedicated to one’s team.
+That’s what I’m going to say and I’m going to leave it at that,” UD had said.

 Haslem’s analysis of the Jimmy Butler trade

-In a blockbuster trade involving multiple teams, the Warriors acquired Butler.
-The former Heat star has agreed to a new two-year, $121 million extension.
+In a blockbuster trade involving multiple teams, the Warriors acquired Butler, who agreed to a new two-year, $121 million extension.
 In exchange, the Heat have received Andrew Wiggins, PJ Tucker, Kyle Anderson, and a protected first-round pick.
-Dennis Schroder has been sent to the Jazz.
+Dennis Schroder has been sent to the Utah Jazz.

-UD believes that the Heat can use Wiggins’ championship experience and they were in dire need of a veteran presence which will be fulfilled by Anderson.
+UD added the Heat can use the championship experience Wiggins brings in.
+Also, Miami needed a veteran presence on the roster, which can be fulfilled by Anderson.